Reg Strikes Back

-Reg Strikes Back is the 21st studio album by English musician Elton John.
-Released in 1988, it was his self-proclaimed comeback album, and his own way of fighting back against bad press.
+Reg Strikes Back is the twenty-first studio album by British musician Elton John, released in 1988.
+It was his self-proclaimed comeback album, and his own way of fighting back against bad press.
 The "Reg" in Reg Strikes Back refers to John's birth name, Reginald Kenneth Dwight.

 In the US, the album was certified gold in August 1988 by the RIAA.
-It was also John's third studio album in the 1980's to be placed inside the top 20 of US Billboard 200 (number 16, 1988).
+It was also John's third studio album in the 1980s to be placed inside the top 20 of US Billboard 200 (number 16, 1988).

 Background

-This was the last album that bassist Dee Murray (albeit without bass) appeared on prior to his death in 1992.
-Additionally, Nigel Olsson, the longtime drummer for John's band, appears (without drums) on backing vocals.
-John brought back record producer Chris Thomas for the album.
+This was the last album that bassist Dee Murray (albeit without bass) appeared on prior to his death in 1992, providing backing vocals.
+Additionally, Nigel Olsson, the longtime drummer for the Elton John Band, appears (without drums) on backing vocals.
+Elton John brought back record producer Chris Thomas for the album.
+The track "Heavy Traffic" had been written during the sessions for John's previous album Leather Jackets.
 This was the first studio album to be recorded and released after John's throat surgery the previous year.
 The album cover featured costumes from John's collection that he decided to put up for auction.

 The tracks "I Don't Wanna Go On with You Like That" and "A Word in Spanish" peaked at No. 2 and No. 19 on the Billboard Hot 100, respectively.

-In the UK, "I Don't Wanna Go On with You Like That" was the only song from the album to reach the Top 40 there, reaching #30 as the follow-up "Town of Plenty" and "A Word in Spanish" appears outside the Top 40 on the same chart, peaking at #74 and #91.
+On the UK singles chart, "I Don't Wanna Go On with You Like That" was the only song from the album to reach the Top 40 there, reaching #30 as the follow-up "Town of Plenty" and "A Word in Spanish" appears outside the Top 40 on the same chart, peaking at #74 and #91.

 Cash Box said that "A Word in Spanish" is "brilliant," describing it as "a Spanish-guitar tinged ballad written with the kind of originality that John-Taupin haven't really touched since the seventies."